-In response to the COVID-19 pandemic, auditions for the Maggie Allesee Department of Theatre and Dance are now being processed by video submission or by virtual audition/interview ONLY.
+In response to the COVID-19 pandemic, please bring a face mask to your in-person audition/interview.
 In order to be considered for admission and a scholarship, all prospective Theatre and Dance at Wayne students must submit a completed Theatre Audition Registration form.

 We know that this is a challenging time for all students, teachers, and artists.
-The faculty at Wayne State is looking forward to reviewing your submission.
+The faculty at Wayne State is looking forward to audition and interview.
 We have many scholarships to award and are excited to recruit our next class.

 -The Maggie Allesee Department of Theatre and Dance

 Audition and Interview Process